-5 Ways to Handle Rising Health Care Costs when Planning your Retirement
+How to Handle Rising Health Care Costs when Retirement Planning

 The cost of long-term care and general healthcare costs are higher than they have ever been, and the increase doesn’t appear to be slowing anytime soon.
 Medicare covers only a portion of healthcare costs in retirement, leaving you on the hook for what will likely be a significant chunk.